ipinfo/node/README.md

 ### Locate IPs on a World Map

-IPs can be mapped on the world map using `getMap`.
-It returns url of the map in the response.
+A world map can be generated with locations of all input IPs using `getMap`.
+It returns the URL of the map in the response.

 ##### TypeScript